What is a Pathology Report

 Second opinions can be useful in getting the most accurate diagnosis possible.

 They are especially useful in getting an accurate diagnosis for rare types of cancers (such as metaplastic breast cancer) that are hard to diagnose.

-Most health plans will allow you to get a second opinion, as long as the second health care provider is a member of your health plan.
+Most health plans will allow you to get a second opinion, as long as the second doctor is a member of your health plan.

 Learn more about getting a second opinion.

 Breast cancer stage is not always listed in pathology reports because it’s derived from the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
 These biopsies and some pathology tests may not be done at the same time.

 Thus, you may have more than one report that gives information on staging.